haasr/indeed-jobs-searcher/README.rst

 .. image:: ./readme_images/url-search-results.png
     :width: 620
-    :alt: Screenshot of locations searched, entered job query, and the resulting URLs in Excel worksheet
+    :alt: Screenshot of locations searched, entered job query, and the resulting URLs in an Excel worksheet

 Single Searches
 ################

-Single searches produce a similar Excel workbook file except a URL column lists the URL from which the results were scraped in the same file for convenience.
+A single search produces a similar Excel workbook file but for convenience, the worksheet also has a URL column listing the URL of the page which the program scraped its results from.

-NOTE: It is important that when you perform a single search, if your location is more than one word, it is enclosed in quotation marks, e.g.,
+**NOTE**: When you perform a single search, if your location is more than one word, it is important that you enclose your query in quotation marks, e.g.,

 .. code:: bash